LuccasTraumer/algorithms/linked_list_implementation/linkedlist/readme.md

 That node will contain her data and the reference of the next node, and whene some ask for him about the next, her tell to us.

+Add in a simple_list:

+Remove in a simple_list:

+Size of a simple_list:

+is Include in a simple_list: